This website provides information for general purposes only.Read our full disclaimer

 Diversify across funds if your budget allows

-Splitting your €500,000 across two or three funds reduces the impact of any single fund underperforming or shutting down.
-If one fund faces difficulties, the others may compensate.
+Splitting your €500,000 across two or three funds can reduce concentration risk, but it also adds documentation, fee, and coordination complexity.
+If one fund faces difficulties, the others may soften the financial impact, though they do not automatically solve an immigration-maintenance problem.
 For a detailed guide on this approach, see our article on splitting your €500,000 across multiple Golden Visa funds.

 What Is the Difference Between Fund Depreciation, Fund Failure, and Voluntary Withdrawal?